bml-research/data_analysis_bml/excel/excel_02_data_import.md

 >Note that the file is still a csv file.
 To save Excel features such a tables and plots, you should save in the `xlsx` format.

-## Import TSV and other text file in Excel
+### Import TSV and other text file in Excel with Power Query

 As mentioned above, sometimes text files use another column seperator such as a tab or a pipe `|` symbol.
 These are fairly easy to load in Excel as well: